Category: Music in Storytelling

 Working in schools demands that the storyteller is tuned into the state literacy standards.
 Storytelling connects many types of standards but I am only concentrating on the literacy connection.
 A good story challenges a child’s auditory, visual, and kinesthetic skills along with a phonemic awareness.

-Performing in schools as a storyteller gives a teller the opportunity to address some Read more »
+Performing in schools as a storyteller gives a teller the opportunity to address some Read the rest of this entry »

 Heather Forest – Sharing musical folktales with young listeners.